15 High Street,

 1 person favorited this theater

-Built for the Independent circuit London and County Cinemas Ltd, the Ambassador Cinema opened on 8th March 1937 with Tom Walls in “Dishonour Bright”.
+Built for the London & Southern Super Cinemas Ltd, chain, the Ambassador Cinema opened on 8th March 1937 with Tom Walls in “Dishonour Bright”.
 Well known British film star Will Hay made a personal appearance at the opening.

-Within months of opening the Ambassador was taken over by the Oscar Deutsch chain of Odeon Theatres Ltd from July 1937.
+Within months of opening the Ambassador Cinema was taken over by the Oscar Deutsch chain of Odeon Theatres Ltd. from July 1937.
 It was re-named Odeon from 30th April 1945.

 The Odeon closed on 3rd July 1976 and was converted into a Top Rank Bingo Club.
 Today it still operates as a bingo hall operated by the Independent chain of Crown Bingo Clubs.

 Just login to your account and subscribe to this theater